carlssonnp/test-another-remote-/simulations/mathematical/gbm/readme.md

 ## Exercise Questions

-Completeing all these questions is not required but it is a good idea to take a stab at it if you can.
-Feel free to ask your gaurdian or Fei for help.
+These questions are pretty hard, but make a decent effort on your own to try and take a stab into the more technical parts of machine learning:

 1. What are the hyper parameters to tune for tree-based method?
 2. Are trees sensitive to scaling or monotonic transformations?
 Why or why not?